thinkphp/Grep/README.md

 - **Error Handling**: Explains how errors, such as invalid files or directories, are handled.
 - **License**: States the licensing information for the project.
 - **Contributions**: Encourages other developers to contribute to the project.

-This should be a complete and helpful `README.md` for your text search tool implemented in Rust.